 Guidance: Pursuant to 10 CFR 50.55a(g), ASME Section XI, IWA-2420, and ASME Section XI, IWA-6000, the licensee develops PSI and ISI plans and schedules.
 Exceptions to or deviations from examination requirements shall be in accordance with those permitted by the PSI/ISI program as approved by the NRC.

-It may be necessary to obtain support from to support this phase of inspections.
+It may be necessary to obtain support from the program office to support this phase of inspections.
 Contact NRO as needed to obtain the necessary support.

 a.
 Obtain a listing of all ASME Code, Section XI Class 1, 2 and 3 components and welds in the PSI/ISI database.

-Guidance: The inspector should verify that the PSI/ISI database is controlled as part of the program.
-If the licensee does not use a PSI/ISI database, then the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.
+Guidance: The inspector should verify that the PSI/ISI database is controlled as part of the QA program.
+If the licensee does not use a PSI/ISI database, then the inspector should perform the IP steps that refer to the “database” using whatever document the licensee uses to list the components that are part of the PSI/ISI program.

 b.
 Obtain drawings of Class 1 systems, including all applicable components.
 Components (vessels, pumps, valves, piping, etc.) include all related items, such as welds, bolted connections, and integral attachments that are subject to examination in accordance with ASME Section XI, IWB-2500.
 Using these drawings, perform the following procedure steps:

-Guidance: The review sample should include each of the Examination Categories in ASME Code, Section XI, Article IWB. once 15% of the total components on the listing have been verified, and no Class 1 components were inappropriately omitted from the PSI/ISI database.
+Guidance: The review sample should include each of the Examination Categories in ASME Code, Section XI, Article IWB.
+The inspector can stop the review once 15% of the total components on the listing have been verified, and no Class 1 components were inappropriately omitted from the PSI/ISI database.
 If components were inappropriately omitted from the database, continue the review with an additional 15% of the database.
 If no additional components were inappropriately omitted from the database then the inspector may conclude the review.
 However, if additional components are identified that were inappropriately omitted from the PSI/ISI database, the inspector should terminate this portion of the inspection, notify the licensee, and schedule a follow-up after the licensee corrects the deficiencies and reviews the database.

 1. Use Table IWB-2500 of the ASME Code, Section XI to verify all Class 1 components, subject to the guidance above, and ensure they are listed within the PSI/ISI database.